 For more information visit VW.com

-News source, photos and videos courtesy of Volkswagen AG, Volkswagen Commercial Vehicles, and Volkswagen of America, Inc.
+News source and photos courtesy of Volkswagen AG, Volkswagen Commercial Vehicles, and Volkswagen of America, Inc.

 Note: ID.
 Buzz and ID.
 Buzz Cargo shown in this story are near-production concept vehicles and have not yet gone on sale in Europe.
 Features, specifications and launch timing for these and other future models is subject to change without notice.